IIIF/api/source/api/auth/0.9/index.md

 The `description` property is _OPTIONAL_ and may give additional information to client developers for debugging the interaction.
 This information _SHOULD NOT_ be presented to end users.

-When JSONP is not requested, the service _MUST_ use the appropriate HTTP status code for the response to describe the error (for example 400, 401 or 403).
-JSONP responses _MUST_ use the 200 HTTP status code to ensure that the body is received by the client correctly.
+When returning JSON directly, the service _MUST_ use the appropriate HTTP status code for the response to describe the error (for example 400, 401 or 403).
+The postMessage web page response _MUST_ use the 200 HTTP status code to ensure that the body is received by the client correctly.

 ### 2.6.
 Example JSON Response